This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Canada.

-Is the principle of competence-competence recognised in your country?
+Is the principle of competence-competence recognized in your country?

 What is the approach of local courts towards a party commencing litigation in apparent breach of an arbitration agreement?

-In domestic arbitrations, courts are typically required to stay or dismiss all or part of an action in favour of arbitration unless there are reasons not to enforce the arbitration agreement.
-Most of the domestic acts provide legislative exceptions to the requirement to order a stay.
+In domestic arbitrations, most of the domestic acts provide legislative exceptions to the requirement to order a stay.
 These can include incapacity of a party when the agreement was entered, the agreement itself is invalid, the subject matter of the dispute is prohibited from being arbitrated, delay in seeking a stay or the matter can be dealt with by default or summary judgment.
 Otherwise, the courts will order a stay and allow the arbitrator to determine their own jurisdiction.
 Another issue that might arise is which party can seek a stay.
 In Ontario and Alberta, only the party that did not initiate the court proceedings may seek a stay.
 In British Columbia and Quebec, any party may seek a stay.